 - ISI Rating: Is the school a reasonably welcoming place for conservative and libertarian students?
 Obtained from the Intercollegiate Studies Institute (ISI) guide to Choosing the Right College.
 (We presume that open-minded progressive students would prefer not to attend a school at which students who are not on the left feel unwelcome, and are less likely to speak up.)

 - Relevant Events Since 2014: Events on campus that indicate a commitment by faculty, administration, and/or students to protect or restrict free inquiry and viewpoint diversity, as broken out by where the event originates; i.e. is it a policy from the administration or an event disruption by students?
 We ignore events that involve just a few individuals or professors and focus on those indicating broader sentiment, norms, or policy.

 The first edition of the guide was released in October 2016.
-The next version will be finalized in June 2017.
+The second edition was released in June 2017.